Asgavar/dsproject/README.md

-_Based on Gender statistics on /r/rateme dataset I want to check, if there exists a relation between age and sex of the author of the post and a feedback, which he is getting from other users.
+_Based on gender statistics on /r/rateme dataset I want to check, if there exists a relation between age and sex of the author of the post and a feedback, which he is getting from other users.
 To achieve this, I need to create a model able to classify, if a comment is positive or negative.
 I can do this using a dataset of tweets from a contest on Kaggle._

 ### Datasets:
 **[Reddit dataset](https://www.kaggle.com/nikkou/gender-statistics-of-rrateme)**